thekaveman/orchard-dev/Getting-Started.md

 ## Getting the Orchard Source

-The first step is to get a fresh copy of the Orchard source, currently (Jauary 2015) hosted on CodePlex.
+The first step is to get a fresh copy of the Orchard source, currently (February 2015) hosted on CodePlex.
 The project site URL is http://orchard.codeplex.com/, but we're interested in the *source code URL*, pointing to the git repository that controls Orchard source.
 From Git Bash type the following command: